The Era of Distributed AI Risk

 Frequently Asked Questions

-Security is distributed across everything the system touches: third-party orchestration, model and API layers, and infrastructure wrappers.
-Teams get a wider attack surface, weaker visibility into transitive dependencies, higher operational risk in production AI workloads, and harder end-to-end audits than in many traditional application designs.
+Security is distributed across everything the system touches: gateways, orchestration, model and API layers, and infrastructure wrappers.
+That means a wider attack surface and harder end-to-end auditing than many traditional application designs.

-Gateways, model routers, and orchestration frameworks simplify development but hide complexity.
-They sit between your application and model providers, which improves developer experience but creates blind spots: when something fails, it may be unclear whether the root cause is your service, middleware, or the upstream provider, and sensitive data may traverse intermediaries you only partially control.
+Gateways, routers, and orchestration frameworks speed development but hide complexity.
+When something fails, it can be unclear whether the root cause is your service, the gateway, or the upstream provider, and sensitive data may traverse intermediaries you only partially control.

 Usually not.
-That mindset understates systemic dependencies.
-In practice, AI systems behave more like ecosystems than a single library: many moving parts, evolving behavior, and cross-layer failure modes that are harder to secure, monitor, and reason about than a conventional dependency.
+AI stacks behave more like ecosystems: many moving parts, evolving behavior, and cross-layer failure modes that are harder to secure, monitor, and reason about than a conventional dependency.

-Extend it through the AI path, not only your process: orchestrator routing, provider errors and latency, token and cost spikes, and how sensitive data appears in requests and responses.
-This traffic is still API traffic, but the dimensions that matter for incidents and abuse differ from typical REST-only workloads.
+Extend observability through the AI path: gateway routing, provider errors and latency, token and cost spikes, and how sensitive data appears in requests and responses.